 “Just like on rollers” is the expression 🙂 which is the equivalent of saying that something “goes swimmingly” or “without a hitch”… Kinda like I’d like my tidying and house cleaning to go 🙂 always.

 Like many I think, I’ve been “Konmari” ing my house lately.
-I’d heard about Mari Kondo from various friends a few years ago but have only just read her book after taking a look at her show not too long ago (btw, although my sister does not make a living from organizing and tidying, I now know that she IS the Caucasian equivalent of Mari Kondo.
-I did not inherit those genes).
+I’d heard about Mari Kondo from various friends a few years ago but have only just read her book after taking a look at her show not too long ago (btw, although my sister does not make a living from organizing and tidying, I now know that she IS the Canadian equivalent of Mari Kondo.
+I, however, did not inherit those genes).

-So, I’m still not done with the whole house, but here is a little project that came about as I tidied my linen closet.
+So, here is a little project that came about as I tidied my linen closet.
 As it is next to the bathroom (and my bathroom storage is quite limited), I keep cleaning products at the bottom of the closet.
 As I love to use old items for their charm but also so that I can recycle and reuse things (gotta think of the planet), I decided to use this old 7up crate (I like the design for its boldness and single colour).
 I don’t think it’s the most efficient container I could use, as it is bulky, and to maximize the space inside, the dividers should be removed, but I want to keep it intact, even at the risk or loosing a bit of space.
 Below is the crate as I got it (I bought it at a garage sale).

 To make using it easier (it is a little heavy, especially when full of bottles), I decided to use casters (I LOVE casters) (if I followed my heart, everything in my home would be on casters).